microchip-pic-avr-examples/pic16f15244-cnano-system-power-supply-control-sbc-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Process Computer Emulation using PIC16F15244 Microcontroller
+# Process Computer Emulation Using PIC16F15244 Microcontroller

 ## Introduction

-This code example demonstrates how Raspberry Pi© Single Board Computer (SBC) functionality is emulated using the pic16f15244 curiosity nano evaluation kit.
-For overview of the application implementation, refer “Supply Control Module using PIC16F15244 Microcontroller“ code example.
+This code example demonstrates how Raspberry Pi© Single Board Computer (SBC) functionality is emulated using the PIC16F15244 Curiosity Nano Evaluation Kit.
+For an overview of the implementation of this application, refer to the “Supply Control Module using PIC16F15244 Microcontroller“ code example.

-For complete details of the application implementation, refer application note : [Using PIC16F15244 Microcontrollers for System Power Supply Control]( https://www.microchip.com/DS00004121).
+For complete details of the application implementation, refer to the application note : [Using PIC16F15244 Microcontrollers for System Power Supply Control]( https://www.microchip.com/DS00004121).

 ## Related Documentation